 Thinking fast isn’t very helpful if you aren’t thinking clearly, accurately, or logically.

 Additionally, there’s a potential downside to being a fast thinker.

-So we’ve seen that thinking speed isn’t the only factor that determines your quality of thought.
+So, thinking speed isn’t the only factor that determines quality of thought.

-Here are some of the best ways you can make your thinking not just faster, but also more efficient and accurate as well.
+Here are some of the best ways to make thinking not just faster, but also more efficient and accurate as well.

 1. Make Minor, Unimportant Decisions Fast

 The next time you go out to eat, challenge yourself to choose your meal in a minute or less.

 Don’t worry if you don’t choose wisely since the consequences are small.

 When you really want to make a decision fast, flip a coin.